cjblink1/NameGenerator/README.md

 # NameGenerator
 This project was inspired by Brian Krawiec in December 2017.
 The application generates names for various things.
+It employs the Strategy pattern and the Template Method pattern.

 ## To Run:
 1. Download the .zip file